Two-Dimensional Radiation-Hydrodynamic Simulations of Luminous Red Novae: Summary and Discussions

 \section{Summary and Discussions}

-In this study, we conducted two-dimensional moving-mesh radiation-hydrodynamic simulations of LRNe, incorporating a hydrogen recombination EOS and an opacity model that accounts for the main sources of opacity.
+In this study, we conducted two-dimensional moving-mesh radiation-hydrodynamic simulations of LRNe, incorporating a hydrogen and helium EOS and realistic opacities.
 Our initial conditions represent a typical high-mass stellar merger, which ejects $2\,\msun$ of material with a characteristic velocity of $410$\,\kms.
 This ejecta collides with the preexisting equatorially-concentrated CBM resulting from non-conservative runaway mass leading up to the merger (Fig.~\ref{fig:overview}).
 We assume CBM mass of about $2.7\,\msun$ concentrated with $\pm 0.1\pi$ of the equator and different radial distributions.

-We find that the bolometric light curves (Fig.~\ref{fig:lc}) begin with a first peak caused by cooling of the ejecta and early phases of shock interaction and with $\lbol \gtrsim 10^{41}$\,\ergss.
-The first peak is followed by an extended plateau or a second peak, which lasts up to 200\,days and achieves luminosities of $10^{40}$ to $10^{41}$\,\ergss.
+We find that the bolometric light curves (Fig.~\ref{fig:lc}) begin with a first peak caused by early phases of shock interaction and by cooling of the ejecta with $\lbol \gtrsim 10^{41}$\,\ergss.
+The initial $\sim$10 days are strongly dependent on the initial conditions of our simulation.
+The first peak is followed by an extended plateau or a second peak, which lasts up to 200 days and achieves luminosities of $10^{40}$ to $10^{41}$\,\ergss.
 This second phase is powered by a shock embedded inside the ejecta and we illustrate how the ejecta is re-energized by the radiation originating in the shock (Fig.~\ref{fig:flux}).
-The effective temperatures gradually decrease during the evolution and flatten between $5000$ and $7000$\,K (Fig.~\ref{fig:teff}).
-After the end of the plateau, $\lbol$ drops and its further evolution tracks any remaining shock power.
-Hydrogen recombination affects our shock-powered results only modestly, but the importance of this effect should increase for lower luminosity events.
-Our results agree broadly with the observed properties of extragalactic LRNe reported in the literature \citep[e.g.,][]{Pastorello2019,Pastorello2021_2019zhd,pastorello23,Blagorodnova2021} and with previous semi-analytic models of LRNe \citep{Metzger2017,matsumoto25}.
-In particular, we are able to simultaneously explain the high-peak luminosities and very long durations of the plateau, which otherwise requires unrealistically high ejecta masses in spherical models with freely expanding ejecta \citep{Matsumoto2022}.
+The photospheric temperatures gradually decrease to around 3000\,K during the plateau and further drop to $\sim 1000$\,K after the plateau ends (Fig.~\ref{fig:lc}).
+After the end of the plateau, $\lbol$ drops and its further evolution approximately tracks any remaining shock power reprocessed by the dust in the ejecta.
+The shocks remain embedded during the plateau phase, but their presence might be revealed in situations when the shock reaches the outer edge of the CBM by correlating the change of geometry from oblate to prolate with a consequent bump in luminosity and temperature.